Moddable-OpenSource/moddable/documentation/files/files.md

 <a id="flash"></a>
 ## class Flash

-This class is experimental and not yet documented.
+This class is not yet documented.